microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 - - Design must allow Memory Plugins to be easily instantiated with any connector
 - Design must support all Kernel content types
 - Design must allow for database specific configuration
-- All NFR's to be production ready are implemented
+- All NFR's to be production ready are implemented (see Roadmap for more detail)
 - Basic CRUD operations must be supported so that connectors can be used in a polymorphic manner
 - Official Database Clients must be used where available
 - Dynamic database schema must be supported